 It seems like a standard response for a thirteen-year-old to state that he is passionate about helping others.
 While this is true, that is all I want to do now and throughout my high school and college years and beyond.
-This is because I am experiencing this joy right now with my nonprofit organization, all4ball of fundraising and changing lives one by one.
+This is because I am experiencing this joy right now with my nonprofit organization, all4ball of fundraising and changing lives one by one through sports.

 Being brought up in America, I never saw kids without shoes.
 Most of the students in this school were barefoot because they could not afford them.
 Knowing this, I came prepared with forty pairs of new shoes.
 On that same visit, my brother, his friends, and I brought soccer balls and taught the students the basic rules and skills of the sport.
 The smile on their faces made me feel so good about my choices to help and to bring joy, and I thought to myself that if one person could put a smile on forty kids, if others contributed, it could change the whole world.
 On that flight back home to America, I achieved my short-term goal, but it was not enough.
 I was eager for how I could continue changing lives.

 I put my eyes on new ways to help those unfortunate.
 I wanted to raise money quickly, so on New Year’s Day, I baked cookies and brownies and sold them while also collecting used soccer cleats and jerseys from my teammates.
 I wanted the kids in Nepal to have a chance to use the same equipment as us.
-I raised another $1,000 to build another multipurpose field for another school.
+I raised another $1,000 to build another multipurpose field for another school through a raffle sale.
 And the ideas kept stacking up.